Kurento/kurento/source/tutorials/java/tutorial-3-one2many.rst

    *One to many video call signaling protocol*

-As you can see in the diagram, `SDP`:term: needs to be exchanged between client and server to establish the `WebRTC`:term: connection between the browser and Kurento.
+As you can see in the diagram, `SDP`:term: and :term:`ICE` candidates need to be exchanged between client and server to establish the `WebRTC`:term: connection between the Kurento client and server.
 Specifically, the SDP negotiation connects the WebRtcPeer in the browser with the WebRtcEndpoint in the server.
-The complete source code of this demo can be found in
-`GitHub <https://github.com/Kurento/kurento-tutorial-java/tree/master/kurento-one2many-call>`_.
+The complete source code of this demo can be found in `GitHub <https://github.com/Kurento/kurento-tutorial-java/tree/master/kurento-one2many-call>`_.

 Application Server Logic